ciminilorenzo/webgraph-ans-rs/README.md

 and native CPU instructions.

-Ps: the tables present in the next sections are computed using `percomponent_analysis.py` and `script.py`, hence you can see which are the performances on your machine running the mentioned scripts.
+Ps: the tables present in the next sections are computed using `percomponent_analysis.py` and `script.py`, hence you can see the performances on your machine running the mentioned scripts.

 ### Standard compression
 The next tables show the comparison between WebGraph and the proposed methodology.
-In particular:
+In particular, given a graph:
-- **BVGraph** is the size of the compressed file by means of WebGraph;
+- **BVGraph** is the size of the compressed graph using WebGraph;
-- **ANSBVGraph** is the size of the one resulting from the compression of the latter with the proposed methodology;
+- **ANSBVGraph** is the size of the file resulting from the compression of the latter with the proposed methodology;
 - **bit/link** represents the number of bits required to represent an arc of the graph (i.e a link);
 - **phases** indicates the cost of representing all the needed data to randomly access the graph;
 - **random speed**  the time needed to enumerate the successors of 10 million random nodes.